 In addition to introducing its own app store on the Apple Watch, Cupertino is offering watchOS 6 users the convenient option of updating the software of the popular wearable directly via the watch itself.
 The feature is essentially a change.
 While older operating systems required the iPhone, this is no longer necessary.
 In order to start a software update under watchOS 6, the Settings app must be opened on the Apple Watch.

-Then navigate to the "Software Update" area.
-From here, you can start the update.
-However, at least 50 percent or more battery life is required.
+Then navigate to the "Software Update" section.
+From there, you can initiate the update.
+However, a battery life of at least 50 percent or more is required.
 The device must also be connected to the charger during the update process.
-It is important to note that the Apple Watch must not be removed from the charger during the installation process - this could lead to data loss and more.
-So you can see that Apple has also remarkably simplified this process and thus created a little more freedom compared to the iPhone.
+It's important to note that the Apple Watch must not be removed from the charger during the installation process – this could lead to data loss and other issues.
+So, as you can see, Apple has remarkably simplified this process as well, creating a bit more flexibility compared to the iPhone.
 Qi charging stations on offer on Amazon (Photo by hadrian / Bigstockphoto)